Reminder of Class Action for POET Technologies Securities

 Source: Globenewswire

-- Class Action Notice: Rosen Law Firm reminds investors who purchased POET Technologies securities between April 1 and April 27, 2026, to apply as lead plaintiffs by June 29, 2026, to potentially receive compensation without any out-of-pocket costs.
+- Class Action Notice: Rosen Law Firm reminds investors who purchased POET Technologies securities between April 1 and April 27, 2026, to apply to be lead plaintiffs by June 29, 2026, to potentially receive compensation without any out-of-pocket fees.

-- Lawsuit Background: The lawsuit alleges that POET Technologies made false or misleading statements during the class period, failing to disclose its potential classification as a Passive Foreign Investment Company (PFIC), which could negatively impact U.S. shareholders' tax obligations and threaten the company's valuation.
+- Lawsuit Background: The lawsuit alleges that POET Technologies made false or misleading statements regarding its tax status and business prospects during the class period, which could lead to negative tax implications for investors and threaten the company's valuation.

-- Law Firm Credentials: Rosen Law Firm specializes in securities class actions and has recovered over $438 million for investors in 2019 alone, being ranked first in 2017 for the number of securities class action settlements, showcasing its expertise and success in this field.
+- Law Firm Credentials: Rosen Law Firm specializes in securities class actions and has achieved the largest securities class action settlement against a Chinese company, being ranked first in 2017 for the number of settlements, showcasing its expertise and success in this field.

 Trade with 70% Backtested Accuracy